google/knative-gcp/docs/install/install-knative-gcp.md

   1. `PROJECT_ID`: an optional parameter to specify the project to use, default to `gcloud config get-value project`.

-  Here is an example for specifying the parameters instead of using the default ones:
+  Here is an example specifying the parameters instead of using the default ones:

   ```shell
   ./hack/init_control_plane_gke.sh [CLUSTER_NAME] [CLUSTER_LOCATION] [CLUSTER_LOCATION_TYPE] [PROJECT_ID]